dzumq/python2command/README.md

 Figured I would share this simple script to help others out.

 ## Rundown
-Takes uiser input for python file.
+Takes user input for python file.
 Adds shebang to your Python script (yes even if you already have one, sorry).
 Copies the modified script to /usr/local/bin as an executable command (drops .py extension).
 Sets execute permissions with chmod +x.